FIRST: Veterans and their families, specifically veterans who are struggling with reintegration.

 After each program BCI offers veteran participants the opportunity to attend weekly equine therapy sessions with our mustang program coordinator, Jeff Cook and our equine therapist Tamara Clause, for six months following the program.
 These sessions allow BCI’s participants to continue the work they started during the week-long program and help participants stay connected.

-Six months after the week-long program BCI hosts a reunion for all participants (veterans and family members).
-For more information on our reunions sign up for our newsletter.
+Six months after the week-long program BCI hosts a conference for all participants (veterans and family members).
+For more information on our conference sign up for our newsletter.

 With the help of BCI’s pilot participants, BCI is currently developing a formal mentor program that will help veteran participants with the following: (i) preparation for the week-long program, (ii) feeling supported and included throughout the program, and (iii) follow up care and continued involvement in the BCI community.